pav-todorov/GitRepD/README.md

 Also, if you have an older version of the app installed, you should delete it and re-install before launching the new version because the app might crash due to the older version of the CoreData database if there are any changes to the database context.

+Another important note is that you might want to add a new scheme if such doesn't exist in order to build and run the application.
+You can do that through:
+__Xcode 13__ -> Product -> Scheme -> New Scheme -> Ok

 ## Known issues
 The empty search view’s arrow pointing to the search bar is set statically and does not accommodate the screen size of the bigger iPhone models.